 As a lease accounting solution provider, we talk to finance leaders every day who are facing the deadline for FASB ASC 842 and/or IFRS 16 compliance.
 Not surprisingly, we hear similar questions from almost everyone.

 In this blog post, we’ll be able to help guide you with the task you’re probably dreading most: collecting all the data needed to generate lease accounting calculations and reports.

-These are the questions that come up in every conversation regarding lease accounting standard compliance:
+These are two questions that come up in every conversation regarding lease accounting standard compliance:

 - What are the important data points we must collect to produce FASB calculations?